slatedocs/slate/source/includes/library-reference/_library-reference.html.md

 advance the simulation and compute a new state.
 This "send state, receive action" process is repeated until training stops.
 At any time the AI engine may stop, reconfigure, and reset the simulator.
 After doing so it will either restart this training loop or stop training.
+A training loop is sometimes referred to as an "iteration".

 # Simulator Class